sirasris/AI_Academy_2020/README.md

 ---

+### If you have a question, post a new issue here rather than emailing our staff.
+That way everyone will be able to get the same information.
-### Post a new issue if you have a question.
-Check the Q&A policy before posting.
+### Please read the Q&A policy before posting.
 ### Hand in your answers by May 21st, 2020 at 9pm Bangkok time via email to utc [at] chula.ac.th